Lextenso/IBM-Watson-Algolia-connector-instantsearch.js/README.md

 ## Build examples

 Two examples are available : standalone and ES Module.
-Each example require an server-side endpoint to fetch the Watson's token, you can find examples [here](https://github.com/watson-developer-cloud/speech-javascript-sdk/tree/master/examples)
+Each example require a server-side endpoint to fetch Watson's token, you can find examples [here](https://github.com/watson-developer-cloud/speech-javascript-sdk/tree/master/examples)

 ### Standalone

-Change the API endpoint to fetch the Watson's token in the `example/standalone/app.js` file.
+Change the API endpoint to fetch Watson's token in the `example/standalone/app.js` file.
 ```js
 search.addWidget(
     IBMWatsonAlgoliaConnector.default({